Here is an overview on the software, the hardware, and also the relevant authors who contributed to this project.

 - Author of the base program NG-Play v9.86: George Georgopoulos.

-- Author of the endgame table for king+pawn vs. king: Marcel van Kervinck.
+- Author of the endgame table for king and pawn vs. king: Marcel van Kervinck.

 - Hash tables: 117 kB.

 - Maximum search depth: 20 plies full search plus 8 plies quiescence.

 - Free ROM: The firmware image is 384 kB, out of which 265 kB are used.
 105 kB are for the opening book data and 32 kB for the endgame table.

 - Free RAM: 7 kB.

 - Other platforms (via UCI): Windows, Linux, Android and Raspberry Pi.

 - Programming languages: mostly C (the best portable macro assembler ever!), and some assembly.